fusionjs/fusionjs/rfcs/text/0003-make-provides-async.md

 This approach involves a breaking change.
 Plugin resolution now occurs asynchronously, which requires changes to `fusion-core` (breaking) and `fusion-cli` (non-breaking).

 Downstream effects include breaking changes to many consumers' test suites as well as testing helpers, like `fusion-test-utils`.
 These often resolve the `FusionApp` themselves which must now be done asynchronously.
+Many of these changes can be codemodded to avoid distruption to existing consumers, provided they follow best practices around testing for Fusion.js.

 # Alternatives